In this video we’ll be covering commonly used retouching tools for fixing blemishes on a subject’s face and stray hairs.

 - The Clone Stamp tool should be used whenever you want maximum control or are working in areas of transition or varied texture where the Healing and Spot Healing brushes will fail.

-– The Clone Stamp tool is the tool of choice for fixing fly-away or stray hairs, particularly in combination with Layer Lighten or Darken blend modes.
-(Note by Julia Kuzmenko: I personally prefer removing fly-away hairs with the Healing Brush tool when I am working on a background with a gradient.
+- The Clone Stamp tool is the tool of choice for fixing fly-away or stray hairs, particularly in combination with Layer Lighten or Darken blend modes.
+(Note by Julia Kuzmenko: I personally prefer removing flyaway hairs with the Healing Brush or Spot Healing Brush tool when I am working on a background with a gradient.
 And I switch to the Clone Stamp as I get closer to the head, so my Healing Brush tool doesn’t get confused by the neighboring colors in the hair or face).

-– The Healing Brush is an interpretive tool, in that it separates the source and destination into text, luminosity and colour to blend the source and destination together into a more seamless result than what Clone Stamp tool might provide.
+- The Healing Brush is an interpretive tool, in that it separates the source and destination into text, luminosity & color to blend the source and destination together into a more seamless result than what Clone Stamp tool might provide.

 - The Healing Brush is good for fixing facial blemishes or lines under the eyes